- Personal Loan Personal Loan

 Most banks and financial institutions use a mathematical formula to calculate personal loan EMI.
 This will depend on your personal loan amount, tenure of the loan and the interest rate.
 The process of calculating and recalculating the EMI that would suit your repayment capacity can be quite tedious and time-consuming.
 Here is when you can use an online personal loan EMI calculator to assist you in the process.
 You can use the EMI calculator to reach an amount which you can easily pay back without causing a strain on your finances.

 One of the key factors that influence the amount of EMI you pay every month is the rate of interest on your personal loan.
 The interest rate that you will be charged depends on a range of factors including your income, credit history, amount being borrowed, age amongst several others.
 Your credit history is one of the most important factors influencing the amount.
 Your credit history is mainly influenced by your repayment of past or current loans and repayment of your credit card bills.
-Typically, lenders and banking institutions will offer more lucrative interest rates to customers they perceive as being low credit risk - that is those who have repaid their previous loans and bills on time.
+Typically, lenders and banking institutions will offer more lucrative personal loan interest rates to customers they perceive as being low credit risk - that is those who have repaid their previous loans and bills on time.

 Hence, when you are calculating your personal loan EMI ensure you are strategic and take into consideration the impact that this will have on your monthly and overall financial budget.
 Your repayment capacity is greatly influenced by your other fixed monthly expenses and you should take those into consideration before making your decision.